Optimal strong convergence rates of numerical methods for semilinear parabolic SPDE driven by Gaussian noise and Poisson random measure: Space approximation and error estimates

-Let us first perform the space approximation of problem \eqref{model}.
-We start by discretizing our domain $\Omega$ by a finite triangulation.
-Let $\mathcal{T}_h$ be a triangulation with maximal length $h$.
-Let $V_h \subset V$ denote the space of continuous functions that are piecewise linear over the triangulation $\mathcal{T}_h$.
-We consider the projection $P_h$ and the discrete operator $A_h$ defined respectively from $L^2(\Omega)$ to $V_h$ and from $V_h$ to $V_h$ by
+Let us now turn to the space discretization of our problem \eqref{model}.
+We start by splitting the domain $\Lambda$ in finite triangles.
+Let $\mathcal{T}_h$ be the triangulation with maximal length $h$ satisfying the usual regularity assumptions, and $V_h \subset V$ be the space of continuous functions that are piecewise linear over the triangulation $\mathcal{T}_h$.
+We consider the projection $P_h$ from $H=L^2(\Lambda)$ to $V_h$ defined by